 Their home's purchase can be the largest investment many of us will ever make.
 It doesn't matter if where you raise your family, an additional vacation property or an investment, the purchase of real property is an involved transaction that requires multiple people working in concert to pull it all off.

 The majority of the people participating are quite familiar.
 The real estate agent is the most known person in the exchange.
 Then, the mortgage company provides the financial capital needed to fund the deal.
 And the title company ensures that all details of the sale are completed and that a clear title passes to the buyer from the seller.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from 1st Quality Appraisals, Inc will ensure, you as an interested party, are informed.

 Analyzing Comparable Sales

 Appraisers get to know the neighborhoods in which they work.
 They thoroughly understand the value of particular features to the residents of that area.
 Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the real estate at hand.
 By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.